grantila/fetch-h2/README.md

 #### Keep-alive

-`http1.keepAlive` defaults to false, but can be set to true, to allow connections to linger so that they can be reused.
+`http1.keepAlive` defaults to true, to allow connections to linger so that they can be reused.
 The `http1.keepAliveMsecs` time (defaults to 1000ms, i.e. 1s) specifies the delay before keep-alive probing.

 #### Sockets